 Types of objects commonly considered as heroin paraphernalia include plastic bags, scales, needles and syringes, pipes, bowls, straws or tubes, spoons, aluminum gum wrappers, balloons, soda cans, bottle tops, and other objects that are found to have heroin residue or were used for storing heroin.

-OUR NUMBER ONE GOAL: HAVING YOUR HEROIN CHARGES DISMISSED.
+OUR NUMBER ONE GOAL: GETTING YOUR DRUG CHARGES DISMISSED.

 Defending Your Rights — An arrest is not a conviction.

 A possession of heroin charge does not necessarily mean you will be convicted.
 You are presumed innocent of all charges unless a judge or jury finds you guilty.
 Even so, Pennsylvania and U.S. prosecutors take heroin cases very seriously and will do everything they can to get a conviction.